love2d/love/testing/readme.md

 ---

 ## Coverage
-This is the status of all module tests currently.
+This is the status of all module tests.
-See the **Todo** section for outstanding tests that need writing.
+See the **Todo** section for outstanding tasks if you want to contribute!
 | Module            | Done | Todo | Skip |
 | ----------------- | ---- | ---- | ---- |
 | 🟢 audio          |  28  |   0  |   0  |